-Number of stool specimens tested: number of stool specimens tested for CDI in the surveillance period.
+Number of stool specimens tested for CDI: number of stool specimens tested for CDI within the surveillance period.
 Each specimen should only be counted once, even if more than one test was performed on that specimen.
-Count the number of stool specimens actually processed by the laboratory (= at least one test for CDI was performed on the sample), not the number sent to the laboratory for analysis.

-Number of stool specimens that tested positive for CDI: number of stools tested for CDI with a positive test result in the surveillance period.
+Number of stool specimens that tested positive for CDI: number of stools tested for CDI with a positive test result within the surveillance period.
 Each specimen should only be counted once.